fxkjd/simple-http-fuzzer/README.md

 ## Example

-The following HTTP request is an example of template:
+The following HTTP request is an example of a template:

     POST /checkIP HTTP/1.1
     Host: yourhostname